spotinst/terraform-provider-spotinst/docs/resources/ocean_gke_launch_spec.md

   * `local_ssd_count` - (Optional) Defines the number of local SSDs to be attached per node for this VNG.
 * `resource_limits` - (Optional) The Ocean virtual node group resource limits object.
   * `max_instance_count` - (Optional) Option to set a maximum number of instances per virtual node group.
 Can be null.
 If set, the value must be greater than or equal to 0.
+  * `min_instance_count` - (Optional) Option to set a minimum number of instances per virtual node group.
+Can be null.
+If set, the value must be greater than or equal to 0.
 * `service_account` - (Optional) The account used by applications running on the VM to call GCP APIs.